rafaldr91/bitPayMagentoPlugin/README.md

 - Updated BitPay logo in admin settings
 - Tested & validated against latest 1.9.0.1
 - Tested & validated with default one-page checkout settings

+# License

+<strong>©2011-2014 BITPAY, INC.</strong>

+Permission is hereby granted to any person obtaining a copy of this software and associated documentation for use and/or modification in association with the bitpay.com service.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Bitcoin payment module for Magento Community Edition using the bitpay.com service.